Noahbreezy/forensikit/README.md

 - For SSH remoting (Linux/macOS targets, PowerShell 7+): SSH reachable and key-based auth configured.
 - To read Security Event Log on Windows, run elevated or with an account that has log read rights.

+Coordinator host note:
+- Forensikit works best when run from PowerShell 7+ (pwsh), including for WinRM.
+- If your environment requires coordinating WinRM from Windows PowerShell 5.1, you can opt in by setting:
+	- `$env:FSK_PREFER_WINPS_FOR_WINRM = '1'`

 ## Built-in help
 ```powershell
 Get-Help Invoke-ForensicCollector -Full